tonykunda/autorecon/readme.md

 A quick and dirty little Bootstap/AngularJS web app for viewing the results.

-In terminal, navigate to the project folder and run `python -m SimpleHTTPServer`
+In terminal, navigate to the project folder and run `python3 -m http.server`

 Open `localhost:8000/webapp` in your browser